sugardayfox/project_bolt.new_astro_last/instructions/prd.md

 ## Core Features

-- [WIP] Feature 1: Announcement bar.
-It should be shown only on first visit (see cookies).
-Above the NavBar.
-Can be closed by the user through an interactive (x) in the top right corner of the Announcement bar.
-Should be shown everywhere but only once in a user session.
-- [WIP] Feature 6: Make the announcement bar responsive.
-But rather shrink it on smaller screens than stacking the text on top of each other.
-Or just show the first parts of the text.
+- [WIP] Feature 4: NavBar Language switch.
+It should have English as the default option and the following languages, written in the language of the respective country: Deutsch, Español, Polski, Nederlands, Svenska, Português, Norsk, Dansk, Suomi, Magyar.
+We need to have these text options selectable in a dropdown.
 - [WAITING_FOR_TEST] Feature 22: We need a proper GDPR notice in a popover for European visitors.
 If possible we'll use an external cookie consent library.
 To make it easy, if we can add vibe then we should.
-- [Backlog] Feature 2: NavBar Logo.
-It should have a great font style for text logos and use that as the basic option.
-- [Backlog] Feature 4: NavBar Language switch.
-It should have English as the default option and the following languages, written in the language of the respective country: Deutsch, Español, Polski, Nederlands, Svenska, Português, Norsk, Dansk, Suomi, Magyar.
-We need to have these text options selectable in a dropdown.
 - [Backlog]  Feature 13: A section to add resources, just a Call-to-action with a button linked to a tally.so form.
 - [Backlog] Feature 15: A section to sign up for updates.
 Mailerlite form in a popover, that covers the whole page, while changing the shade from the section's background to the alternative.
 That can be closed with an (x) in the upper right corner.
 - [Backlog] Feature 20: Make the blog post page responsive.
 Hero image with the headline inside an overlay on top of it.
 Then a breadcrumb to go back to the blog page.
 Or even category later.
 Then the blog post content.
 Which should have a half width image with the first paragraph on one of the sides.
 Then the blogpost with a picture or graphic every 300 words.
 All with relevant SEO features.